hyperledger/fabric/docs/source/private_data_tutorial.rst

 Using Private Data in Fabric
 ============================

-This tutorial will demonstrate the use of collections to provide storage and retrieval of private data on the blockchain network for authorized peers of organizations.
+This tutorial will demonstrate the use of Private Data Collections (PDC) to provide storage and retrieval of private data on the blockchain network for authorized peers of organizations.
+The collection is specified using a collection definition file containing the policies governing that collection.

 The information in this tutorial assumes knowledge of private data stores and their use cases.
 For more information, check out :doc:`private-data/private-data`.